Equity in Mathematics Grants (6-12)

 ❏ Confirm the teaching status of the applicant, the existence of the current mathematics achievement gap of the target population(s), and support for the proposed project and its evaluation.Final Report Requirements

-❏ Submit a two-page double spaced report including an itemized report of expenses.
+❏ Submit a two to three-page double spaced report including an itemized report of expenses.

 ❏ Document the project's activities.